 Dimon is betting that customers will hold onto the card even after they’ve received the sign up perks.
 Other banks have shied away from such a strategy because of the prevalence of ‘churners,’ or people who repeatedly open credit cards to collect initial perks, and then close the cards soon afterward without paying interest or incurring annual fees.
 Dimon however is betting that he fundamentally understands customer perceptions and behavior better than the competition, which of course piqued our interest at Alpha.

-Leveraging our on-demand user insights platform, we tested a variety of credit card concepts in order to determine a reward structure that encourages sign ups without enticing churning.
+Leveraging our rapid consumer feedback platform, we tested a variety of credit card concepts in order to determine a reward structure that encourages sign ups without enticing churning.
 The Chase Sapphire Reserve definitely strikes a healthy balance and may indeed prove to be the closest thing yet to the perfect credit card.

 We started by surveying 1,000+ respondents and segmenting by self-identified churners for premium credit cards.
 Regarding the last credit card they signed up for, 13% of respondents said that they intended to close their accounts within two years.